tom-metherell/Mice.jl/docs/src/whatsnext.md

 Aspirational features for future releases include:
 * Other imputation methods;
+* 2-level imputation;
 * Seamless integration with R and
 * CUDA support.

-If you have any suggestions for features, please raise an issue on the [issues page](https://github.com/tom-metherell/Mice.jl/issues).
+If there are any features you particularly want to see, please raise an issue on the [issues page](https://github.com/tom-metherell/Mice.jl/issues).